Last Updated on November 24, 2022 by Alfred Jenkins

 Trout, catfish, and other fish of similar size appear as large arched shapes when you’re using the traditional Sonar Mode.

 In the Side Imaging mode of Sonar fish finders, bigger fish will appear as large dots on the display screen.
-More the yellowish color the arches have in them, the more bigger target fish you’ll be seeing on your unit.
+The more yellowish color the arches have in them, the bigger target fish you’ll be seeing on your unit.

 How to understand the type of water terrain

-If your display is showing more details below the bottom line, it means you’re moving above a soft bottom.
-A water with soft bottom means, you’re most likely floating above sandy or muddy water.
-Moreover, if you can’t see more details below this thick line, then you’re either above a hard or rocky surface.
+You’re moving above a soft bottom if your display shows more details below the bottom line.
+Water with a soft bottom means, you’re most likely floating above sandy or muddy water.
+Moreover, if you can’t see more details below this thick line, you’re either above a hard or rocky surface.

-Understanding the different types of fishing terrains on gives you important insights related to fishing.
-It enables you to look exactly where you should, when hunting for fish in rocky areas or soft underwater bottoms.
+Understanding the different types of fishing terrains gives you important insights related to fishing.
+It lets you look exactly where you should hunt for fish in rocky areas or soft underwater bottoms.

 How fish finder Chartplotter combo can increase productivity

-If your fishing unit features a Chartplotter as well, then you can switch it over into split-screen mode.
-That way you’ll be able to use it as a combination of with the fish finder.
+If your fishing unit also features a Chartplotter, you can switch it to split-screen mode.
+That way, you’ll be able to combine it with the fish finder.

-Using the combo comes in handy when you notice schools of fish on the display due to unusual underwater activity.
+Using the combo is handy when you notice schools of fish on display due to unusual underwater activity.
 You can mark those specific spots on the Chartplotter so that you can find those spots in the future easily.

 If you use a model that doesn’t have an integrated Chartplotter, there’s nothing to worry about.
 You can achieve the same goal by marking potential waypoints on a separate Chartplotter.